turboapps/docs/reference/command_line/build.md

 3. Commit the container to a new image
 4. Remove the container from the local machine

-If there are any conflicts between a SpoonScript instruction and a command-line flag then the SpoonScript instruction will take precedence.
+If there are any conflicts between a TurboScript instruction and a command-line flag then the TurboScript instruction will take precedence.

 #### Using .xappl Files